-Finally, the OIG assessed the medical center's surgical program.
+Finally, the OIG assessed the healthcare system's surgical program.
 The VHA National Surgery Office provides oversight for surgical programs and "promotes systems and practices that enhance high quality, safe, and timely surgical care."
-The National Surgery Office's principles, which guide the delivery of comprehensive surgical services at local, regional, and national levels, include "(1) Operational oversight of surgical services and quality improvement activities;
+The National Surgery Office's principles, which guide the delivery of comprehensive surgical services at local, regional, and national levels, include "(1) Operational oversight of surgical services and quality improvement activities; (2) Policy development; (3) Data stewardship; and (4) Fiduciary responsibility for select

 48 VHA Directive 1190, Peer Review for Quality Management, November 21, 2018.
 A peer review is a "critical review of care, performed by a peer," to evaluate care provided by a clinician for a specific episode of care, identify learning opportunities for improvement, provide confidential communication of the results back to the clinician, and identify potential system or process improvements.
-In the context of protected peer reviews, "protected" refers to the designation of review as a confidential quality management activity under 38 U.S.C. § 5705 as "a Department systematic health-care review activity designated by the Secretary to be carried out by or for the Department for improving the quality of medical care or the utilization of health-care resources in VA facilities."
+In the context of protected peer reviews, "protected" refers to the designation of review as a confidential quality management activity under 38 U.S.C. § 5705 as "a Department systematic health-care review activity designated by the Secretary to be carried out by or for the Department for improving the quality of medical care or improving the utilization of health-care resources in VA facilities."